romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-What are the advantages of using nested teams within a GitHub organization's structure?
+Q: What are the advantages of using nested teams within a GitHub organization's structure?
 <details><summary>Show the answer</summary><p>

 - **Nested teams allow for hierarchical organization, inheriting permissions from parent teams, easing permission management, and facilitating communication**